- Can you withdraw from public school during the year?

 - Can a director refuse to grant permission?

-- Must I follow the Luxembourg curriculum ?
+- Must I follow the Luxembourgish curriculum ?

 - How does homeschooling work, or what does it look like in practice?